underscoreio/essential-slick/src/pages/0-preface.md

 New terms and phrases are introduced in *italics*.
 After their initial introduction they are written in normal roman font.

 Terms from program code, filenames, and file contents, are written in `monospace font`.
-Note that we do not distinguish between singular and plural forms.
-For example, might write `String` or `Strings` to refer to the `java.util.String` class or objects of that type.

 References to external resources are written as [hyperlinks][link-underscore].
 References to API documentation are written using a combination of hyperlinks and monospace font, for example: [`scala.Option`][link-scala-option].